Fruity Oaty Bars (Applesauce Oatmeal Bars with Dried Cherries – No Bananas!)

 • Can be made with pantry substitutions (see variations below)

-• Holds together well once cooled
+• Holds together well once cooled, but will remain moist

 Oatmeal bars baked in pan